 - Pepperdine University - Embark on a transformative professional and personal journey in the online Master of Science in Speech-Language Pathology program from Pepperdine University.
 Our program brings together rigorous academics, research-driven faculty teaching, and robust clinical experiences, all wrapped within our Christian mission to serve our communities and improve the lives of others.

-To become a speech therapist in West Virginia, you must earn state licensure through the Board of Examiners of Speech-Language Pathology and Audiology, which requires earning a master’s degree in speech-language pathology, completing a clinical fellowship, and passing an exam for speech-language pathologists.
+To become a speech therapist in West Virginia, you must earn state licensure through the West Virginia Board of Examiners of Speech-Language Pathology & Audiology.

 Follow these steps to become a licensed speech-language pathologist in West Virginia: